miraisolutions/secretsanta/README.md

 File > Settings > Editor > File Types
 ```
 E.g. use this to get `.coveragerc` marked up as `INI` (you can do this after installing the .ini support PyCharm plugin).
-Alternatively, you can register the `*.ini` and `.coveragerc` patterns to the *existing* 'Buildout Config' file type [](https://intellij-support.jetbrains.com/hc/en-us/community/posts/206585245/comments/205965729).
+Alternatively, you can register the `*.ini` and `.coveragerc` patterns to the *existing* 'Buildout Config' [file type](https://intellij-support.jetbrains.com/hc/en-us/community/posts/206585245/comments/205965729).

 ### Documentation
 Documentation is done using [Sphinx](http://www.sphinx-doc.org/en/master/usage/quickstart.html).